pippim/pippim.github.io/index.md

 [didn't display the page title properly](https://github.com/pages-themes/cayman/issues/134).
 Consequently the Merlot theme was used.
 However problems arose with the Merlot banner on the left not rendering properly on small screens.
-So it was back to Cayman and after changing the theme the page title worked properly.
-New problemw arose with page <kbd>Home</kbd>, <kbd>About</kbd> buttons, etc. With trial and error however those problems were solved too.
+So it was back to Cayman and after changing the theme, the page title worked properly.
+New problems arose with the page buttons, <kbd>Home</kbd>, <kbd>About</kbd>, etc. With trial and error however those problems were solved too.

 This is the first website Pippim created.
 The somewhat naive initial estimate was it would take a weekend to create.
 That estimate was back on